-To request a ride:

-- Call HPSM's contract provider, American Logistics Company (ALC) at 1-877-356-1080, at least two (2) business days before your appointment - Or call as soon as you can when you have an unexpected appointment (including after hours). - TTY users call 1-800-735-2929 or dial 7-1-1. - 1.
-ALC's call center hours are Monday through Friday 8:00 a.m. to 5:00 p.m. - 2.
-Taxi ride requests must be made at least 2 business days prior to the requested scheduled pick-up time. - 3.
+vices that our plan pays for What you must pay Transportation: Non-medical transportation (HPSM Ride Benefit) \$0 This benefit allows for transportation to medical services by passenger car, taxi, or other forms of public/private transportation.
+Transportation is required for the purpose of obtaining needed medical care, including travel to dental appointments and to pick up prescription drugs.
+This benefit does not limit your non-emergency medical transportation benefit.
+NMT provides rides for members to go to outpatient healthcare related services such as doctor's appointments, Dental appointments, behavioral health services, physical therapy, clinical labs, pharmacies (to pick up prescriptions ordered by your provider and paid for by HPSM), etc. Rides to non-healthcare related services such as grocery stores, gyms, schools, etc., are not covered To get more information call the CareAdvantage Unit at 1-866-880-0606.
+To request a ride: Call HPSM's contract provider, American Logistics (AL) at 1-877-356-1080, at least two (2) business days before your appointment Or call as soon as you can when you have an unexpected appointment (including after hours).
+3. TTY users call 1-800-735-2929 or dial 7-1-1.
+AL's call center hours are Monday through Friday 8:00 a.m. to 5:00 p.m.
+Taxi ride requests must be made at least 2 business days prior to the requested scheduled pick-up time.
 Rides must be cancelled at least 2 hours prior to pickup time.
+This benefit is continued on the next page